arjun810/fsdl-text-recognizer-project/lab1/instructions/lab1.md

 ## Training the network

 You will have to add a tiny bit of code to `text_recognizer/networks/mlp.py` before being able to train.
-When you finish, you can train a canonical model and save the weights:
+When you finish writing your code, you can train a canonical model and save the weights.
+It will take about 5 minutes to download the dataset and train your model:

 ```sh
 pipenv run training/run_experiment.py --save '{"dataset": "EmnistDataset", "model": "CharacterModel", "network": "mlp"}'